don-makav3li666/Online-Retail-Analysis/README.md

  ##### Findings

-   - Based on quantity, the **United Kingdom** has the highest-selling product; *WORLD WAR 2 GLIDERS ASSTD DESIGNS (toys)*, with a significant quantity of 48,326 sold.
+   - Based on quantity, the **United Kingdom** has the highest-selling product; *WORLD WAR 2 GLIDERS ASSTD DESIGNS*, with a significant quantity of 48,326 sold.

    - In **Netherlands**, **France**, and **Japan**, the top-selling product is the *RABBIT NIGHT LIGHT (LED Nursery Night)*, with relatively high quantities (4,801 in the **Netherlands**, 4,023 in **France**, and 3,401 in **Japan**).